AndreaGriffiths11/java_crash_beginners/README.md

         // override in subclasses
     }
 ```
-* What do you thing that means? "// override in subclasses"
+* What do you think that means? "// override in subclasses"
 * Two forward slashes are one way to put comments in Java code.
 * Now lets add the method that allows the magic to happen.
 Add the following method right before the closing bracket.